grosser/zombie_passenger_killer/Readme.md

 Guaranteed zombie passengers death.

- - who are no longer in passenger-status
+ - no longer in passenger-status ?
- - with high CPU load (Optional)
+ - high CPU load over long period (Optional) ?

 strace of killed zombies is printed, so debugging is easier.